marcneu/marcneu.github.io/about.md

 title: About
 ---

-## Bio
+### Bio

-Hi, I'm Marc an Electrical Engineer and 3rd year PhD Student with Jürgen Becker at KIT in Karlsruhe, Germany.
-Based just at the foothills of the black forest, I enjoy mountaineering, mushroom hunting, or skiing (when the weather is right).
+Hi, I'm Marc, an Electrical Engineer and 3rd year PhD Student with Jürgen Becker at KIT in Karlsruhe, Germany.
+Based just at the foothills of the Black Forest, I enjoy mountaineering, mushroom hunting, or skiing (when the weather is right).
 Occasionally, I also enjoy optimizing deployment techniques for embedded systems based on FPGAs, CGRAs, and SoCs.
 I am fortunate, that some of my work has been used for the Belle II Detector in Tsukuba, Japan.
 On my journey, I have learned one thing or another which I will be sharing on here for y'all.

 ---